-MODEM’s 2019 Conference, in partnership with the Susanna Wesley Foundation, will be held at Sarum College from lunchtime on Thursday, 21st – lunch on Friday 22nd November.
-This year’s conference builds on the ideas generated at last year’s conference, and is entitled ‘Losing Control – Enabling Withness’.
-We will be exploring ideas that Sam Wells has been developing in ‘A Nazareth Manifesto: Being with God’ (2015), ‘Incarnational Ministry: Being with the Church’ (2017) and ‘Incarnational Mission: Being with the World’ (2018), and how these can relate to ideas from organisation studies about emergence and non-imperialistic forms of organising and non-control.
-We shall be relating these ideas to experience and wisdom from local churches.
+MODEM’s 2019 Conference, in partnership with the Susanna Wesley Foundation, was held at Sarum College from lunchtime on Thursday, 21st – lunch on Friday 22nd November.
+This year’s conference built on the ideas generated at 2018’s conference, and is entitled ‘Losing Control – Enabling Withness’.
+We explored ideas that Sam Wells has been developing in ‘A Nazareth Manifesto: Being with God’ (2015), ‘Incarnational Ministry: Being with the Church’ (2017) and ‘Incarnational Mission: Being with the World’ (2018), and how these can relate to ideas from organisation studies about emergence and non-imperialistic forms of organising and non-control.
+We related these ideas to experience and wisdom from local churches.
 A Nazareth Manifesto has been described as ‘nothing less than a call to rethink Christian witness and mission, based on a profound re-telling of our relationship with each other and God’.
-This conference is an opportunity to think together about how church organization might better facilitate such a retelling.
+This conference was an opportunity to think together about how church organization might better facilitate such a retelling.
 The ideas follow on naturally from our consideration of witness in the 2017 conference and asset based community organization in the 2018 conference.

-Speakers include Sam Wells, Nic Beech and Paul Hibbert.
+Speakers included Sam Wells, Nic Beech and Paul Hibbert.
 Click here for more information.

 Dissemination.
 We are very excited about the potential of this conference to offer something new and important to the church.
 We hope that the papers, case studies and the discussion will give us material for a publication, so that the work can be offered more widely.

 Where does the power lie to bring about change in church and community?

 - an understanding of communities, and how positive change can happen within a place, culture or community, and;